saisuma29/search_engine/README.md

 2. page_rank.py
 3. crawler.py
 After running these, all the pickle files will be generated.
-Now, Run the python file 'user_interface.py' which shows that the application is running on 'Running on http://127.0.0.1:portno/'
-Open the browser and run 'localhost:portno' to start searching.
+Now, Run the python file 'user_interface.py' which shows that the application is 'Running on http://127.0.0.1:portno/' Open the browser and run 'localhost:portno' to start searching.